ibomdv/dlp/README.md

 #### Information: Version 1.28 released (21.August 2026)

+- Radio List Dialog: Clicks on a desired station are now handled by Hamlib-rigctl.
+  Radio-Channel hopping with mouse click is now possible.

+- Timer Events Dialog: A bug has been fixed.
+  Entries in the list should no longer conflict with other functions.

 - Fixed a significant logic error affecting timer events:
 Timer events should now always start correctly.